 By clicking on a ticket, you see summary information about the ticket and make updates.

 Converting a blog post comment into a ticket

 You can convert blog comments into tickets in the dashboard.
 Only comments that have been submitted along with an email address can be converted into a ticket.
 The commenter's email address is used to add them to your instance of Zendesk Support and enable follow up communication about the ticket.

-- In the Wordpress administrator dashboard, select the Comments.
+- Sign in to the Wordpress administrator dashboard, and select Comments.

 - Locate the comment you want to convert to a ticket and click Convert to Zendesk Ticket.

-Enter your comment and then optionally select either or both of these two options:
+and then optionally select either or both of these

 - Make this a public comment in the ticket